Azure-Samples/cognitive-services-node-sdk-samples/Samples/luis/README.md

 The minimum prerequisites to run this sample are:
 * A [LUIS.ai account](https://www.luis.ai/) where to upload the sample's LUIS model.

-The first step is to get your Programmatic Key.
+The first step is to get your Authoring Key.
 Go to the home page, [www.luis.ai](https://www.luis.ai/), and log in.
-After creating your LUIS account, a starter key, also known as a programmatic key, is created automatically for LUIS account.
-To find the programmatic key, click on the account name in the upper-right navigation bar to open [Account Settings](https://www.luis.ai/user/settings), which displays the Programmatic Key.
+After creating your LUIS account, a starter key, also known as a Authoring key, is created automatically for LUIS account.
+To find the authoring key, click on the account name in the upper-right navigation bar to open [Account Settings](https://www.luis.ai/user/settings), which displays the Authoring Key.

 ![Get the programmatic key](images/programmatic-key.png)